 Cerca de Pedras Sakura Pulped Natural

-By demonstrating the benefits of such a system to neighbouring producers, Silvio hopes that some may be inspired to build their own reserves to stay ahead of the impending challenges of climate change and ensure their production doesn’t suffer during dry years.
-Silvio has also hired a consulting agronomist to analyse the health of each plot’s soil every year, with the goal of determining the best fertiliser to use during irrigation.
+By demonstrating the benefits of such a system to neighbouring producers, Silvio hopes that they may be inspired to build their own reserves to stay ahead of the impending challenges of climate change and ensure their production doesn’t suffer during dry years.
+Because he has worked as an advisor and business partner with countless neighbouring producers for many years, there is a great deal of trust and mutual respect between them.
+Silvio receives annual visits from a consulting agronomist to analyse the health of each plot’s soil, with the goal of determining the best fertiliser to use during irrigation.
+When we first asked about the role of Cerca de Pedras in town, Silvio explains that his goal is to use the estate as, “A model… a coffee school to showcase how to sustainably produce specialty coffee.
+With the help of an agronomist, we are sharing this knowledge with many small producers in the region who may not have the resources to afford external consultation and advice.”

 Today, Cerca de Pedras serves as Silvio’s centre of operations in Piatã.
-The estate’s beautiful homestead is Silvio’s residence during the harvest and when he visits the region, and all evaluations are done at his cupping lab on site.
-Led by Kleumon Moreira of Sitio Canaã, Silvio’s team assist with the roasting and cupping, as well as with the day-to-day operations of the property.
-At the wet mill, Kleumon also manages processing for harvested cherries, including some experimentation with controlled fermentation and drying practices.
-The goal is to produce sweet and clean coffees with a refined acidity and a distinct taste of place.
-The facilities are also made available to other producers, like Kleumon himself, and serve as a model for local producers to learn techniques that will improve their crop.
+The estate’s beautiful homestead is Silvio’s residence during the harvest or when he visits the region, and all evaluations are done at his cupping lab on site.
+Led by Kleumon, a total of 12 staff are employed full-time, with an additional 25 seasonal workers coming on board during the harvest.
+Silvio’s capable team assist with the roasting and cupping, as well as with the day-to-day operations of the property.

 Head here to learn more about Silvio and the incredible work he’s done in Brazil.